What is ROCE Vs ROE in The Share Market?

 Where,

-Let’s see the example, which will help you to understand ROE.
+Let’s see an example, which will help you to understand ROE.
 And how it is used for analysis.

 Example